top of page

 The verb 'abrade' finds its origins in Latin.
 It is derived from the Latin word 'abradere,' which is a combination of 'ab' meaning 'away from' and 'radere' meaning 'to scrape' or 'to shave.'
 So, the etymology of 'abrade' essentially conveys the idea of scraping or wearing away something from a surface.
 Over time, this term was incorporated into English to describe the process of wearing down or eroding a surface, typically through friction or rubbing.
 The etymology of 'abrade' highlights its roots in the action of scraping or shaving and how it has come to represent the gradual wearing away of materials or substances.

-Quiz: Find the meaning of the verb abrade:
+Find the correct meaning of the verb abrade:

 Try Again!